Rasoolsadrieh/7CupsOfJava/README.md

 ## Description

-BlockBuster was developed as an online home movie services that is looking to bring quality old and new movies to users all across the world.
+BlockBuster was developed as an online home movie services that is looking to bring quality old and new movie rentals to users all across the world.

 # User Stories